Marooned1000/jtl/README.md

  - Finally, JTT will generate the extended NuSMV code for each model and the specifications.

 ----------------------------------------------------------------------------------------------------------------------------
-JTT can be downloaded from
+JTT can be downloaded from:
 -----------------------------------------
 Web site: https://github.com/Marooned202/jtl